datamapper/datamapper.github.com/docs/find.markdown

 Counting
 --------

-With DM-More's DM-Aggregates included, the `count` method it adds will returns an integer of the number of records matching the every condition you pass in.
+With dm-aggregates included, the `count` method it adds will returns an integer of the number of records matching the every condition you pass in.

 {% highlight ruby linenos %}